 Such controversies mean that some trade unions have a schizophrenic position towards migration.
 They swing from international and works-based solidarity on one hand, and representing their national members' interests on the other.
-Many migrants cannot take part in industrial disputes because they do not enjoy the same rights as natives in many countries.
+Many migrants cannot take part in industrial The population decline in Central and Eastern Europe reduces the number of potential migrants who can work in the health and care professions in the West disputes because they do not enjoy the same rights as natives in many countries.
 They live in fear of being sacked or even deported if they make too much noise.